geoserver/geoserver-cloud/src/starters/spring-cloud/README.md

 For Docker Compose deployments, you'll typically use the full Spring Cloud infrastructure:

-- Eureka service for service discovery and client-side load balancing
+- Consul service for service discovery and client-side load balancing
 - Config Server for centralized configuration
 - RabbitMQ for the event bus